PsionPi Cyberdeck – a Psion 5 / Raspberry Pi project

 What’s the plan, then?

-I’ve started to assemble parts for the device.
-I do know that I will eventually have to 3D print something for it.
-This is likely to be a new “back” to the unit to house the screen and the Pi, but I may also have to print a new “bottom” to the hole thing to squeeze a battery in.
-It all depends on taking the donor Psion 5 apart and seeing how much room there is left once I remove the main circult board.
-Most importantly, I really want to keep the hinge mechanism which I have always thought rather cool (I know, what a geek!)
+I started to assemble parts for the device.
+I knew that I would eventually have to 3D print something for it.
+This was likely to be a new “back” to the unit to house the screen and the Pi, but I thought I would likely to have to print a new “bottom” to the whole thing to squeeze a decent battery in.
+It all depended on taking the donor Psion 5 apart and seeing how much room there was left once I removed the main circult board.
+Most importantly, I really wanted to keep the hinge mechanism which I have always thought rather cool (I know, what a geek!)

-Here’s the hinge mechanism sort-of in operation from the patent application:
+Here’s the hinge mechanism sort-of in operation from the patent application – the unit is a clamshell and the screen lifts up and pushes the keyboard forward.

 Which Raspberry Pi?